ccztux/modpd/README.md

 [Nagios®](https://www.nagios.org/) is a registered trademark

-# Required binaries by modpd (the daemon part)
+# Required binaries
-## It requires the following binaries:
+## Required by the daemon part of modpd
 - **bash** (version >= 3)
 - **whoami** to check the user who has started modpd
 - **pgrep** to check if an instance of modpd is already running